 Chocolate Peanut Pie

-Chocolate Peanut Pie – an EASY pie filled with peanuts, peanut butter, and chocolate with a gooey center like a pecan pie…but BETTER.
+Chocolate Peanut Pie is an EASY pie recipe.
+The crust is filled with peanuts, peanut butter, and chocolate, with a gooey center like a pecan pie…but BETTER.

 Something totally ironic: on the day I wrote my Toffee Almond Pie post about things that Jordan (and this generation) knows nothing about, Jordan and I watched Clueless.
 It was (and still is) one of my favorite iconic movies.
 Fun fact, Alicia Silverstone grew up just a few minutes from me, and went to my rival high school, just a year or two ahead of me.